steveclarke/mcp-printer/README.md

 ### Alternative Installation Methods

-If you prefer not to use npx, you can install globally:
+If you prefer not to use the `npx` approach in your MCP config, you can install the package globally first:

 ```bash
 # npm